-e.
-List all noxious weeds and invasive species known to be on or near the site.
-None known to exist on the site.
+- c.
+List threatened and endangered species known to be on or near the site.
+None known of - d.
+Proposed landscaping, use of native plants, or other measures to preserve or enhance vegetation on the site, if any:

 5. Animals [help]